Network Requirements

 The Connect Agent and servers communicate on TCP as follows:

-Remote control uses SSH protocol on port 443
+Remote Terminal uses SSH protocol on port 442 or 443

-Remote access uses SSH protocol on port 22
+Remote access using port tunneling uses SSH protocol on port 22

 All other client-server communication uses HTTPS TLS encryption on port 443